The Social Realist

 Social Realists find it very difficult to cope with conflicts and criticism - harmony is their elixir of life.
 Acknowledgement and esteem are very important to this type.
 Setting boundaries on the other hand is not necessarily one of their strong points.
 At work and in partnerships, they are loyal, committed and always there when needed.
 They find it easy to make friends due to their open, warm manner and they have a large circle of friends.
 In love, they are faithful and attentive and care for their partners with a great deal of imagination and sensitivity.
 Social Realists show their feelings openly and honestly.
 Should a relationship break up, they tend to blame themselves.
 That is why they find it very difficult to end a partnership even if it has not fulfilled their requirements for some time.

 Social Realists are more conservative types.
 They have a set system of values and rules which is orientated to the prevailing traditions.
 They prefer clear, structured surroundings and work processes; they find too much change und unrest unpleasant.
 Their strong points are carefulness and reliability and not so much flexibility and spontaneity.
 Social Realists are open-minded towards anything new only to a limited extent.
-But, should one be looking for someone to fulfil a task reliably and exactly, they are the right persons.
+But, should one be looking for someone to fulfill a task reliably and exactly, they are the right persons.

+Your type is the most social among all personality types.
+For you, it is essential to choose a profession where you can deal with as many people as possible.
+You recharge your batteries with the help of people contact and the personal exchanges needed for your very special talents to unfold.
+You are the prototype of the caring person in the positive sense, because you love to act on behalf of others and care for them.If you have the impression that there is a way to contribute by improving the quality of their life, it satisfies you more than anything.
 For your type, the feeling to be needed, loved, and appreciated is more than vitally necessary.
 Therefore, working in seclusion is not for you.
 It is just too much counter to your extroverted nature, and your need for interpersonal interaction.
 You have the best ideas during dialogues with others, as they stimulate your creativity.
 Instead of developing abstract aid projects with the help of a drawing board, you prefer to engage yourself on the frontline with person to person contact.
 For you, it is important to see the results of your work so you can go home feeling that you (again) made the world a better place - at least a bit.

 You are a born team player.
 You are open and communicative, easily integrating yourself into group hierarchies.
 For your personality type, harmony is the keyword in your personal, as well as in your professional life.
 Since conflicts and power struggles seriously stress you making it difficult for you to attend to your tasks, you should put your emphasis on working in a stress free, respectful, and affectionate environment.
 Working environments continuously affected by tough infighting, and where competitive conflicts are intense represent too great a strain.